Best tax software for 2021: TurboTax, H&R Block, Jackson Hewitt and more compared

 The IRS will begin accepting tax returns next week -- and this year's income tax deadline will be here before you know it.
 Though the tax filing deadline in 2020 was extended from April to July due to the coronavirus, the traditional deadline, April 15, has returned for 2021.
-And, this year -- more than ever -- it will be worth your time to get an early start on your tax return.
+And, this year -- more than ever -- it will be worth your time to get an early start.

 For many, this year's tax return will involve multiple new complexities.
 Between unemployment insurance claims, stimulus check income and lockdown-driven changes in residence, there are lots of new issues -- all of which could have a significant tax impact -- that will make this year's filing process different, and more complicated, than in previous years.